Data on screen printed 11/29/2023. Latest tourney in DB is as of 11/12/2023.

 to avoid injury.

-The '?' winner is a placeholder for the final of the 2005 New Orleans tourney, cancelled by Hurricane Katrina.
+The '?' winner is a placeholder for the two IRT finals that were never played: one was the 2005 New Orleans tourney, cancelled by Hurricane Katrina.